All In Accessibility Standards

 BE 1.04 Accessible Approaches

 BE 2.
-Entry and exit routes
+Entry and Exit Routes

-These standards cover ways in and out of the buildings that make up your venue, with a focus on main entrances.
+These Standards cover ways in and out of the buildings that make up your venue, with a focus on main entrances.
 They explain both the physical and the sensory aspects of accessibility.
-These standards cover the customer journey from when they enter your building, to visiting a reception point, to when they leave.
+These Standards cover the customer journey from when they enter your building, to visiting a reception point, to when they leave.

 BE 2.01 Doors, Thresholds, and Lobbies